 The Rubik’s Cube connects to the material we learn in this class.
 I constantly am referring to the approach in my teaching.
 We used it in conjunction to learning combinations and permutations according to California State Standard 18.0.
 Learning the six permutations of the Rubik’s Cube is an excellent way of engaging students to this State Standard.
 I prefaced this assignment with the warning not to wait till the last minute to learn the cube.
 It takes patience, and the stress of a week deadline won’t help you learn it.

-If you can solve it in a minute, then you will receive extra credit, but this requires to learn more elaborate algorithms for the cube.
+If you can solve it in less than a minute, then you will receive extra credit, but this requires to learn more elaborate algorithms for the cube.
 So it takes some extra research and practice.